All other countries can join the United States in this initiative.

 It is a simple and stunningly good act of peace that’s far better than their alternative.

-And the country would feel that.
+And the world feels that.

 This is not about rescue.
-It is about respect.

 It is about choosing love.